History of the nude in art: Renaissance

 During the 15th century, certain forms inherited from Gothic art still survived in Italy, although they gradually gained in naturalism and veracity.
 This can be seen in the work of artists such as: Masaccio (Expulsion of Adam and Eve from Eden, 1425–1428); Masolino da Panicale (The Temptation of Adam and Eve, 1426–1427); Antonello da Messina (St. Sebastian, 1476; Dead Christ supported by an angel, 1476–1479); and Andrea Mantegna (Calvary, 1458; Bacchanal with Wine Vat, 1470; Lamentation over the Dead Christ, c.
-1475–1490; Parnassus, 1497; Venus, Mars and Diana, not dated; Saint Sebastian, three versions in 1459, 1480 and 1490), etc. The same happened in the sculptural field with Lorenzo Ghiberti, author of the Gates of Paradise of the Baptistery of Florence (1425–1452), with his scenes of The Creation of Adam and Eve, The Original Sin and The Expulsion from Paradise.
+1475–1490; Parnassus, 1497; Venus, Mars and Diana, not dated; Saint Sebastian, (three versions in 1459, 1480, and 1490), etc. The same happened in the sculptural field with Lorenzo Ghiberti, author of the Gates of Paradise of the Baptistery of Florence (1425–1452), with his scenes of The Creation of Adam and Eve, The Original Sin and The Expulsion from Paradise.

 David (c.
-1440), by Donatello, Museo nazionale del Bargello, Florence.
+1440), by Donatello, Museo Nazionale del Bargello, Florence.

 One of the first works that broke with the past and represented a return to the classical canons was Donatello's David (c.
 1440), a work of great originality that was ahead of its time, since for the next fifty years there were no works with which it could be compared.
 However, Donatello's model was not as athletic as the Greek works, presenting the graceful and slender forms of a boy in his teens.
-Similarly, instead of the serenity of Apollonian beauty, the sensuality of Dionysian beauty is perceived, and the head of Goliath at the feet of the Jewish king recalls that of a satyr that used to adorn the base of statues of the Greek god of wine.
+Similarly, instead of the serenity of Apollonian beauty, the sensuality of Dionysian beauty is perceived, and the head of Goliath at the feet of the Jewish king recalls that of a satyr that once adorned the base of statues of the Greek god of wine.
 Donatello also deviated from classical proportions, especially in the torso, where, in contrast to the polyletian cuirasse esthétique, it is the waist that vertebrates the central axis of the body.